 MetaMeta has developed a version with hygiene related messages specifically designed for the Ethiopian setting.
 The game can be extended, translated and adapted to the local circumstances.
+Currently translations in English and Arabic are available and Amharic and Afan Oromo are under development.

-Contact MetaMeta through rveldman@metameta.nl for more information and for the design files of the game.
+Contact MetaMeta through rveldman@metameta.nl or adeligianni@metameta.nl for more information and for the design files of the game.
 A sample of the game can be downloaded through here.